About the Farm

-Pleasant Grove Farms is a second generation, privately owned family farm located north of Sacramento in Pleasant Grove, California.
-Owner Ed Sills manages the farm which consists of 3,000 acres of certified organic land.
-We do not grow any non-organic crops!
+Pleasant Grove Farms is a third generation family farm located north of Sacramento in Pleasant Grove, California.
+Owner, Ed Sills, manages the farm which consists of approximately 3,000 acres of certified organic land.

-In our seed cleaning and bagging facility (the Mill) we prepare many of our field crops for sale into the food, feed and seed markets.
-In addition, we provide cleaning services for some of our neighboring farmers.
+In our seed cleaning and bagging facility (the Mill) we prepare many of our field crops for sale into the food, feed, and seed markets.
+In addition, we provide seed cleaning services for other organic farmers and food companies.

-The farm is run by a mix of full time and seasonal employees.
-In the height of the growing season there are about 17 full time employees.
+The farm is run by a mix of year-round and seasonal employees.
+In the height of the growing season there are about 25 employees.

-Ed’s father, Tom Sills began farming in Pleasant Grove in 1946.
-In 1976 Ed returned from college to work full time on the family farm.
-Ed’s wife, Wynette, came to the farm in 1988 after working as a farm advisor in Sacramento county.
+Ed’s father, Tom Sills, began farming in Pleasant Grove in 1946.
+In 1976, Ed returned from college to work full time on the family farm.
+Ed’s wife, Wynette, came to the farm in 1988 after working as a the UC Cooperative Extension Farm advisor for Sacramento County.

-Facing frustration with conventional practices and markets, Ed started organic farming in 1985 with 45 acres of popcorn.
+In 1979, shortly after Ed returned to the farm, California became the first state to have Organic Standards.
+Facing frustration with conventional farming practices and markets, he turned to organic farming, planting 45 acres of popcorn in 1985.
 They had been spending a lot of money on chemical fertilizers, pesticides, and fuel to produce commodities that were often oversupplied.
 Low prices required high yields to make any profit at all, and usually some extraneous factor such as adverse weather appeared and kept yields lower than expected.

-Ten years later, in 1996, Pleasant Grove Farm converted the last of its acres to organic production and has been commited to organic ever since.
+Ten years later, in 1996, Pleasant Grove Farm converted the last of its acres to organic production and has been committed to organic ever since.

 After 64 years of farming in Pleasant Grove and at the age of 94, Tom Sills passed away in February 2010 leaving the lasting legacy of a successful farm to his family, and hopefully many generations to come!